The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Abstract

 \section{Abstract}

-We consider a recurrent random walk of i.i.d. increments on the one dimensional integer lattice and obtain a certain relation between the hitting distribution to a half line and the potential function, $a(x)$, of the walk.
-Applying it we derive an asymptotic estimate of $a(x)$ and thereby a criterion for $a$ to be bounded on a half line.
-We also apply it to a classical two-sided exit problem and show that if the expectation of the ladder height is finite, then Spitzer's condition is necessary and sufficient for the probabilities of exiting a long interval $[-M,N]$ through the upper boundary to converge whenever $M/N$ tends to a positive constant. \footnote{ {\it key words}: recurrent random walk; ladder height; potential function; Spitzer's condition; two-sided exit problem\\ {\it \quad AMS Subject classification (2010)}: Primary 60G50, Secondary 60J45.}
+We consider a recurrent random walk of i.i.d. increments on the one-dimensional integer lattice and obtain a formula relating the hitting distribution of a half-line with the potential function, $a(x)$, of the random walk.
+Applying it, we derive an asymptotic estimate of $a(x)$ and thereby a criterion for $a(x)$ to be bounded on a half-line.
+The application is also made to estimate some hitting probabilities as well as to derive asymptotic behaviour for large times of the walk conditioned never to visit the origin. \footnote{ {\it key words}: recurrent random walk; ladder height; potential function; infinite variance; first hitting time \\ {\it \quad AMS Subject classification (2010)}: Primary 60G50, Secondary 60J45.}

-4mm
+6mm